Steinperfer/Android-FixCrashes-Hard-Fault-Tolerance/README.md

 Snapdragon 865 (kona)

 # My experience
-  Bevor i fixed the exact same tinhgs this repo does, I had 1-2 Reboots every Hour, sometimes more, sometimes less.
+  Bevor i fixed the exact same things this repo does, I had 1-2 Reboots every hour, sometimes more, sometimes less.
-  I Tested this exact version of the repo, for 2days now ad had not a single crash/reboot/soft reboot.
+  I Tested this exact version of the repo, for 2days now, and had not a single crash/reboot/soft reboot.
-  Be Aweare that you might fry your bootloader or system if your smartphone has not a ARMv8-A CPU Architekture or does not like being patched.
+  Be Aweare that you might fry your bootloader, or system.

 # # if it still crashes, just post the adb error log